Top Lompoc Attractions

 - Therapy pool

-Summer Lap Swim Hours: Monday thru Saturday, 11:30 to 3 pm
+Lap Swim Hours: Monday thru Saturday, 11:30 to 1 pm, plus other select time slots

 Admission: $4 – Adults / $3.50 – Teens / $3 – Children / $2 – Infants